huggingface/diffusers/docs/source/en/training/sdxl.md

 </hfoption>
 <hfoption id="PyTorch XLA">

 [PyTorch XLA](https://pytorch.org/xla) allows you to run PyTorch on XLA devices such as TPUs, which can be faster.
 The initial warmup step takes longer because the model needs to be compiled and optimized.
-However, subsequent calls to the pipeline on an input **with the same length** as the original prompt are much faster because it can use the optimized graph.
+However, subsequent calls to the pipeline on an input **with the same length** as the original prompt are much faster because it can reuse the optimized graph.

 ```py
 from diffusers import DiffusionPipeline